 Let’s follow your mortgage application.
 Where does it go and why?
 Who will see it?
 And why?
 Items you may need to speed up application process.

 Typically, when your Loan Officer has: Title, appraisal, Purchase Contract (when applicable) Approval, with conditions met, should have the file through underwriting and into the final doc department w/in 2-3 business days.

 For the first time homebuyer, and even for many veteran homebuyers, or the seasoned homeowners, the mortgage application process can hold many uncertainties and can often be stressful.
-Let's shed some light on the process.
-The more you know about what to expect, the less stress you'll experience.
+Let’s shed some light on the process.
+The more you know about what to expect, the less stress you will experience.

 The mortgage application requests information about the borrower(s) on the loan, including you, your spouse (if applicable), and co-borrowers (if any).
 The information you provide will help us recommend the loan that best suits your needs and financial situation.
-It's very important to be complete and accurate, so that differences between the application and the documents collected by us don't cause delays as you get closer to funding.
+It is very important to be complete and accurate, so that differences between the application and the documents collected by us do not cause delays as you get closer to funding.